codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 This wasn't mentioned in the title but I'm not from Japan or the Midwest.
 I'm from Texas and that's where this story begins.

 At the time I had recently broken up my girlfriend and I was waiting tables in a restaurant as I had done for the past 2 years.
+I had dabbled in programming courses online but hasn't stuck with it to a measurable degree.

 My life didn't seem to be taking the direction I wanted it to go in... cue soul searching trip.

 ## 86 Days